picodaq/picodaq.github.io/source/firstrun.rst

 from the “Property” pull down, you should see “VID_2E8A&PID_000A” among the spaghetti.

-If the device shows up in the device tree, but does not work ...
+If the device shows up in the device tree, but does not work, try uninstalling the driver that attached itself to the device.
+In Linux this may involve editing the system files in ``/etc/udev/rules.d``.
+In Windows, the “Device Manager” allows you to do this directly.
+Then, physically unplug the device and plug it back in.

-If it does not show up at all...

-If it shows up but with different IDs...